- 3-4 fresh basil leaves

 Unlike a classic gimlet, the basil gimlet has a little more room for variety and experimentation while building toward the optimal flavor.

-- You can use vodka in place of gin for a more neutral flavor from the base spirit.
+- You can use vodka or basil-infused vodka in place of gin for a more neutral flavor from the base spirit.

 - Infuse vodka or gin with fresh basil for a more pronounced basil flavor.
 You can also skip muddling basil when using an infused spirit.